 I served as a contract editor for the IDG Contributor Network, part of IDG Communications, a set of enterprise IT trade magazines and websites.
 The ICN spanned the publications of CIO.com, Computerworld, CSOonline.com, Network World, and InfoWorld.

-I managed our contributors as we onboarded them.
+I managed the onboarding experience of our contributors.
 This meant making sure they knew our editorial guidelines/documentation, which I helped maintain, and I helped them with anything technical in our content management system.
 I copy-edited and published contributors’ submissions, with an eye towards SEO- and social media-friendly headlines, image assets, and metadata.
 Using several different analytics platforms, I monitored how articles performed and set up reports that contributors and other editors requested.

 Content Manager (2012–2016)